Marylebone station: British Rail

+The Great Central Main Line duplicated the route of the Midland Main Line and long-distance trains from Marylebone were scaled back from 1958, leading to the closure of the Great Central Main Line north of Aylesbury as part of the Beeching Axe.
 The rundown of services began after the line was transferred from British Railways' Eastern Region to the London Midland Region, although the station and the first few miles of its route had been part of the Western Region from 1950.
 In 1958, the Master Cutler was diverted to and the East Coast Main Line.
 In 1960, all express services were discontinued, followed by freight in 1965.
 From then until closure, only a few daily long-distance semi-fast services to Nottingham remained.
 Marylebone's large goods yard was closed and sold to the Greater London Council for housing.
 The last long-distance service ran on 4 September 1966, except for a brief reprieve the following year when Paddington was undergoing signal works.